danijar/modurale/INSTALL.md

 -------

 This project comes with build scripts capable of downloading and building all dependencies automatically.
-They will create a sub directory for each dependency under `<repository>/external`, where downloaded source, intermediate files and the final libraries get stored.
-Here is how to use the build scripts.
+Here is how to use it.
 Open a terminal at the repository root and run `cmake` with the following options.
+This sets up the project and also will automatically download, extract, build and install dependendies.
+Be prepared for this step to take a while.
+Every dependency gets its sub directory under `<repository>/external` so that your normal system won't be affected.

 - `-G"<generator>"` Name of the toolchain you want to use.
 This option is required.
 Use `cmake --help` to get a list of all available generators.
 In most